OscarRapale/holbertonschool-low_level_programming/singly_linked_lists/README.md

-Singly linked lists Holberton Project
+Singly linked lists Holberton project

 File 0-print_list.c is a function that prints all the elements of a list_t list.